opensafely/documentation/docs/datapast/index.md

 ## The workflow for submission for publication approval

-All OpenSAFELY projects must obtain NHS England approval for the publication or wider sharing of results, papers, presentations (e.g. submitting to a journal or a pre-print server, or uploading to any public facing website).
-Researchers can find the guidance on the Policies for Researchers webpage > Acknowledgement and Data Sharing/Publication Policy > Publication of Results > in the Datasets used section.
-Here you will find step-by-step instructions, expectations of the DATAPAST service, and information on timelines you must follow.
+All OpenSAFELY project outputs (e.g results, papers, presentations, etc.) need to be approved before they can be made public (e.g. submitting to a journal or a pre-print server, or uploading to any public facing website).
+The Clinical Datapast Review forms part of this publication approval process.
+For full guidance, including step-by-step instructions, can be found on the Policies for Researchers webpage > Acknowledgement and Data Sharing/Publication Policy > Publication of Results > in the Datasets used section.

 ## The timelines